Coupeville Farm to School

 - Curriculum development - with a successful elementary garden curriculum in place we have expanded onto the Middle and High School campuses and are offering even more classes on the School Farm.
 In partnership with CHS we have also been assisting with the CHS CTE program.

 - Community engagement - having healthy kids benefits our entire community as we continue to build on our relationships with other organizations and local residents, who assist with projects like the completion of the Middle/High School Gardens, after school programming and summer programs.
-In 2025 the school farm will also serve as a community gathering space.
+In 2026 the school farm will also serve as a community gathering space on open farm days.

 - Cooking programs - Our elementary cooking program has continued to change with the needs of the district and the community - most lessons have been focused on First Foods and local foods which support the Since Time Immemorial and 13 Moons curriculums.
 Cooking at the secondary campus is focused on life skills including kitchen safety, basic knife skills, staple cooking, and more.